DETAILED ACTION

 a metal-containing layer (Watanabe para.
 0013 - ground layer) between the lens substrate and the inorganic layer (Watanabe para.
 0013 - places the ground layer between the lens substrate and the hard coat layer),

-Watanabe does not specify using an oxide of silver in the metal-containing layer, however Watanabe does teach utilizing a metal oxide and mixing two or more kinds of metal oxides to adjust the refractive index of the ground layer (Watanabe para.
+Watanabe does not specify using silver in the form of a single metal or an alloy in the metal-containing layer, however Watanabe does teach utilizing a metal oxide and mixing two or more kinds of metal oxides to adjust the refractive index of the ground layer (Watanabe para.
 0066).

-In the same field of endeavor, Rigato teaches a metal-containing layer containing silver, though it could also contain zirconium as a mixture (Rigato para.
+In the same field of endeavor, Rigato teaches a metal-containing layer containing silver in the form of a single metal or an alloy (Rigato para.
+0001, 0005, 0018, 0028), though it could also contain zirconium as a mixture (Rigato para.
 0001) for the purpose of reflecting the radiation of the solar to the infrared spectrum (Rigato para.
 0041).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have a metal-containing layer including silver as taught by Rigato in the spectacle lens of Watanabe in order to reflect the radiation of the solar to the infrared spectrum (Rigato para.
 0041).

 Regarding claim 2, Watanabe and Rigato teach the spectacle lens according to claim 1, and Watanabe further teaches